 - Consider how to develop a mobile-optimized payment flow.

-In an online store, when one product is out of stock there are three basic options:
+When a product is out of stock there are three basic options you can use:

 - Delete the product page and show a 404 or 410 status page.

 When the product page is not converting but has traffic, you can redirect the page to a relevant product.
 If the page is converting, leave the page online and redirect the customers to other relevant products.
 When the page doesn’t have any external links or traffic, set the 404 page and submit to Google Search Console for removal.
 If the product will be back in stock, keep the product page online and provide an expected back-in-stock date.